Lions be lions, man. And they are like in this whole circle of... life. And stuff... Yeah.

 Let’s cut the bull and get straight to the meat of things here, shall we?
 I am sick to death of writing this exact same review time and time again.
 Saying no more than, “This is another ‘shot for shot’ live-action Disney remake with no ambitions whatsoever.”
 It’s the same thing almost every God damn time now when Disney sh*ts out yet another “live-action” remake.
 Cinderella, Lady and the Tramp, The Jungle Book, Beauty and the Beast, and Aladdin received live-action remakes that simply replicate the original screenplay with minor differences only to extend the runtime to two hours.
 That is all that they are, recreations without a soul.
 Granted, there have been a select few to break the mold in being more bold than the average conveyer belt remake.
 For better or worse, those rare entries at least took some risks with a more ambitious take on their narratives.
 2019’s The Lion King, is not one of those shining innovative examples.
 It is the former.

 It’s The Lion King… again.

-No, I refuse to play along like I always do with these remakes and explain the synopsis to something that everybody already knows.
-Everyone on the planet has probably undoutedly seen the original 1994 animated film, they know what the story is about.
-The remake is no different with the exception that it is a higher budgeted animation this time around.
+No, I refuse to play along like I always do with these remakes and give a synopsis to something that everybody already knows.
+Everyone on the planet has undoubtedly seen the original 1994 animated film; they know what the story is about.
+The remake is no different except that it is a higher-budgeted animation this time around.
 Ta-freaking-da!
 There’s your plot summary.

 Review On Fast-Forward